LesliTech/lesli.dev/docs/getting-started/2-ecosystem.md

 # Collections and Modules
 Lesli core is meant to work with modules (Standard RoR engines) to extend the Lesli features and create custom software as required.

-There are several engines created and ready for production created by the Lesli team, must of them are open source.
+There are several engines created and ready for production developed by the Lesli team, must of them are open source.

 ### Collections
 A collection is a group of modules that belongs to a category or a business industry.